PdxCodeGuild/class_armadillo/5 JavaScript/labs/lab04-todo.md

 # Lab 4: Todo List

-Let's make a simple todo-list which supports the following operations:
+Let's make a todo-list with the following features:

-- add an item to the list
+- a text input and button to add an item to the list
-- remove an item from the list
+- a button on each item to remove the item from the list
-- mark an item as completed
+- a button on each item to mark the item as completed

 Removed items should disappear entirely.
 Completed items should appear at the bottom (or in a separate list) with a line through them.

+## Version 2

+Use Bootstrap, Materialize, or custom CSS to make it look beautiful.